ASCE 2023 Thompson Award Winners

 The Thompson Award is the superlative for each of the Virginia Section Schools.
-This is for the most outstanding ASCE student graduate from each of the four Virginia Section schools as selected by the school, including Virginia Tech, Virginia Military Institute, Old Dominion University, and University of Virginia.
-Below are each of the 2022 Thompson Award winners:
+This is for the most outstanding ASCE student graduate from each of the four Virginia Section schools as selected by the school, including Virginia Tech, Virginia Military Institute, Old Dominion University, Liberty University and University of Virginia.
+Below are each of the 2023 Thompson Award winners:

-Gabrielle (Gabi) Jennings is a member of the University of Virginia Civil Engineering Class of 2022.
-Gabi is a very active member of the UVA ASCE Student Chapter.
-She first served in a leadership position as Secretary, followed by Chapter President.
-Gabi is also very active in the greater University Community and leads a team of students in a Senior Capstone Design Project.
-On a personal level Gabi is kind, humble and always available to her classmates to help in any way asked.
+Gabriella (Gabby) Ford is a senior undergraduate in Civil Engineering at the University of Virginia.
+Her primary focus is in Structural Engineering.
+She will also earned two minors; one in Materials Science and Engineering, and the other in Technology, Society, and the Environment.
+Gabby has been very active in the UVa ASCE Student Chapter, serving in several leadership roles.
+She is also very active within the greater University community.
+Gabby leads a team of students in a Senior Capstone Design Project focusing on the design and construction of a pedestrian bridge located in a remote community in Bolivia.
+She has been recognized for her outstanding academic record by earning Intermediate Honors in her junior year and earning the Dean’s List every semester she has been here.
+She will be graduate “with highest distinction” for an overall GPA of 3.8 or better, as recognized by the School of Engineering.
+On a personal level Gabby is kind, humble and always available to her classmates to help in any way asked.
 She is a natural leader, engaging, and inclusive.
 She has made a difference to all those she has touched here at the University of Virginia and will no doubt continue to do so in her career.